flu-crew/smot/paper/paper.md

 Once a tree is partitioned into groups, it may be subsampled, classified, or filtered.
-Subsampling takes each partition and randomly selects either a set proportion of the tips (with an optional minimum tips) or a scaled proportion where the number of sampled tips equals $n^{1/r}$, where $n$ is the number of tips in the group and $r$ is the root (e.g., 2 for square root).
+Subsampling takes each partition and randomly selects either a set proportion of the tips (with an optional minimum tips) or a proportion that scales with group size.
+For scaled sampling, the number of sampled taxa equals
+$n^{1/r}$, where $n$ is the number of tips in the group and $r$ is the root (e.g., 2 for square root).
 Classifying either propagates the group label to all unlabeled members or assigns each unlabeled tip the label of the nearest labeled tip using a patristic classifier.
 Filtering performs an operation on each group under some condition, for example, it may delete all groups that have fewer than $n$ members.

 # Case Study: Inferring human-to-swine influenza A virus transmission events

-In 2009, an influenza A virus emerged in swine, was transmitted to humans and subsequently caused the first pandemic of the 21st century [@smith2009origins].
-This H1N1 lineage (H1N1pdm09) became endemic in humans and is regularly reintroduced to swine populations globally [@vijaykrishna2010reassortment; @nelson2015continual].
+In 2009, an influenza A virus emerged in swine and was transmitted to humans causing the first pandemic of the 21st century [@smith2009origins].
+This H1N1 lineage (H1N1pdm09) became endemic in humans and is regularly reintroduced to swine populations globally [@vijaykrishna2010reassortment;
-Phylogenetically, human-to-swine introductions can be detected based upon tree
-topology: an isolated swine-derived HA gene nested within a monophyletic group of human genes indicates interspecies transmission [@volz2013viral].
+@nelson2015continual].
+Phylogenetically, human-to-swine introductions can be detected based upon tree topology: an isolated swine-derived hemagglutinin (HA) gene nested within a monophyletic group of human genes indicates interspecies transmission [@volz2013viral].
 A similar tree structure can be used to infer zoonotic transmission from swine to humans [@nelson2015continual].
-To illustrate the shared evolutionary history of the H1N1pdm09 lineage, we inferred phylogenetic trees based on the hemagglutinin (HA) gene collected from only swine (**Figure 1A**) and from swine and human sequences together (**Figure 1B**).
-In both cases, the scope of data required to infer host origin and interspecies transmission events obscured visualization and the ability to infer the directionality of the transmission events.
+To illustrate the shared evolutionary history of the H1N1pdm09 lineage, we inferred phylogenetic trees based on the HA genes collected from only swine (**Figure 1A**) and from swine and human sequences together (**Figure 1B**).
+In both cases, the size of the tree required to infer host origin and interspecies transmission events obscured visualization and the ability to infer the directionality of the transmission events.

 The goal of this case study was to identify subsequent swine-to-swine transmission of H1N1pdm09 that descended from unique human-to-swine spillovers.